fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-where-to-run.md

 ## How to Run JavaScript from the Command Line

 Running a JS program from the command line is handled by NodeJS.
-Start by installing NodeJS on local machine if necessary.
+Start by installing NodeJS on your local machine if necessary.

 1. {{< prereq "install-nodejs" >}}